isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a parameter of a smart pointer type (a type that overloads `operator->` or `operator*`) that is copyable but never copied/moved from in the function body or else movable but never moved from in the function body or by being a by-value parameter, and that is never modified, and that is not passed along to another function that could do so.
-That means the ownership semantics are not used.
+Flag a parameter of a smart pointer type (a type that overloads `operator->` or `operator*`) for which the ownership semantics are not used;
+that is

+    * copyable but never copied/moved from or movable but never moved
+    * and that is never modified or passed along to another function that could do so.

 ### <a name="Rf-pure"></a>F.8: Prefer pure functions